 If you’re just getting started with FPV, the DJI Avata FPV Drone is a relatively accessible device to use.
 As mentioned before, its motion controller, helping you control its flight, has very intuitive handling.
 You’ll find it pretty easy to use.

 Even if you’ve been flying drones for a while but you’ve not been so confident with fast speeds, this device breaks down every complexity.
 You can control everything just like you’re playing a flight game on your computer.
-It has no learning curve, which means you can hit the ground running with just a few minutes.
+It has no learning curve, which means you can hit the ground running in just a few minutes.
 And before you know it, you can start whizzing through the air, flying through narrow windows, taking 4K pictures of picturesque landscapes, and going through tree lines like it’s nothing.
 With the big brake button, you can also drive knowing that you have full control over the speed.

 Nonetheless, there are still some limitations, particularly to the motion controller.
 Firstly, you can’t go directly upwards or fly to the back.
 It doesn’t give you that control.
 As such, you might face some issues when going through a very cramped environment.
 It also has a 31mph speed limit when you’re driving it with the motion controller.

 Fortunately, if you want to access the maximum potential of the drone, the DJI FPV Remote Controller 2 is your best bet.
 You can get up to 60mph speed.
 On top of that, you have finer flight controls.
 But there’s a caveat – it has a very steep learning curve than the motion controller.
 You may sometimes find it difficult to use when embarking on complex flights.
 This is to say that the controller is better tailored to professionals than someone who is just getting started.